Tiergan Vashir

 - Horror, Occult, Spooky RP.
 This is my fucking jam.
 If you RP a lot of spooky, occult, eldritch horror or anything along those lines, hit me up.
 If Tiergan as a character seems like an odd fit for this, it's because I intentionally wanted to RP a character that would be poorly equipped to deal with problems he can't solve by simply stabbing them.

-- Found Families, Deep Platonic Bonds, Bromances, the POWER OF FRIENDSHIP.
+- Found Families, Deep Platonic Bonds, Bromances.
 I am a huge nerd for the found-family dynamic of dysfunctional nerds who really care about each other.
 Tiergan has and will mentally adopt people as his secret mother/father/sister/brother/relative if he likes you enough.
 He's just making up for all the years without family.

 - Long-term, epic plot-driven RP.